HurSungYun/OperatingSystem_2016spr/README.md

  + 'DFS' recursively traverses the task tree in preorder starting with init\_task.
 It calls task\_to\_info and saves struct prinfo into the buffer in preorder.
 In addition, the number of tasks are counted in this function.

- + 'sys\_ptree' checks error conditions and calls DFS, count\_task to fill in the buffer and return the number of running tasks.
+ + 'sys\_ptree' checks error conditions and calls DFS to fill in the buffer and return the number of running tasks.

 * To sum up, when 'sys\_ptree' is called from the user space, it calls 'DFS' that traverses the task tree in preorder, transforms the tasks into struct prinfo one by one, and saves them into buffer.
 Then, it returns the number of tasks that was counted when 'DFS' is running.